Copyright © 2006-2010 Davor Ocelic

 Pay attention to the empty line separating the entries:

-dn: ou=People,dc=spinlock,dc=hrou: People objectClass: organizationalUnit dn: ou=Group,dc=spinlock,dc=hrou: Group objectClass: organizationalUnit
+ou: People objectClass: organizationalUnit dn: ou=Group,dc=example

 To load the LDIF file into the server, let's show an example using the offline tool, slapadd:

-sudo invoke-rc.d slapd stop sudo slapadd -c -v -l /var/tmp/ou.ldif sudo invoke-rc.d slapd start
+sudo slapadd -c -v -l /var/tmp/ou.ldif

 Let's use ldapsearch to verify the entries have been created.

-ldapsearch -x ou=people# extended LDIF # # LDAPv3 # base <dc=spinlock, dc=hr> (default) with scope subt # filter: ou=people # requesting: ALL # # People,spinlock.hrdn: ou=People,dc=spinlock,dc=hrou: People objectClass: organizationalUnit # search result search: 2 result: 0 Success # numResponses: 2 # numEntries: 1
+ou: People objectClass: organizationalUnit # search result search: 2 result: 0 Success # numResponses: 2 # numEntries: 1

 In the same manner we've created the two organizational units, let's create